 In general the taxpayer may deduct up to $5,500 for the tax year 2015.
 However, if the taxpayer is age 50 or older, there is an additional deductible allowance of $1,000 thus the absolute maximum is $6,500.
 This is referred to as the Catch-Up rule.

 For the purposes of the gross income deduction, only earned income and alimony is used to determine the compensation limit.
 The taxpayer is limited in their deduction of the lesser of their compensation or the allowed deduction ($5,500 for those less than 50, $6,500 for those 50 or older).
-So if your earned income on your W-2 is only $4,950; then you are limited to $4,950 as your contribution.
+If your earned income on your W-2 is only $4,950; then you are limited to $4,950 as your contribution.

 The benefit derived is naturally the savings associated with reducing your income tax.
 So if you are in the 15% bracket and you contribute $5,000 then your tax savings would equal $750.
 This is much more beneficial to those living in states that also tax your income as income taxing states also recognize this deduction in determining their tax.

 This appears to be a wonderful benefit; however there are limits and the basic limit is your adjusted gross income.
 In general the adjusted gross income is the total amount you record as income on your tax return.
 You may exclude any social security income.
 However, you must add back any passive activity losses.
-In the tax lingo, this is referred to as Modified Adjusted Gross Income.
+In tax lingo, this is referred to as Modified Adjusted Gross Income.

 For the reader, the primary limiting question is access to a retirement plan at work for either you or your spouse.
 If you have no available plan via your respective employers, then your gross income limit is nonexistent; in effect you are free to make the maximum contribution to an IRA.
 However, if you do have access to a plan at work or your spouse has one, the following are the modified adjusted gross income limits: